|

 color Weights each shall have (it is a n advantage to

+shoot last).
 The first player slides his/her first

 Weight toward the opposite end of the board, which becomes